How to Make Data-Based Decisions During Incident Response: OODA for DFIR 2020

 If you have low confidence about your hypothesis, then often the next step is to get more data from either additional searches (in the case of continuous monitoring) or getting data from the endpoint.

-Knowing what additional types of data to get requires knowledge about how compromises work and what bad guys do.
+Knowing what additional types of data to get requires knowledge about how compromises work and what intruders do.
 The topics from the Intro to IR Series can help with this.
 If you are suspicious about a running process, you could always collect data on persistence mechanisms to see how it started or look at a timeline to see what happened before the process started.

 Automation and Playbooks

 It can be hard for some analysts and investigators to come up with all of the possible actions.
 This results in inconsistent results.
 This is what has motivated many organizations to use orchestration systems and develop playbooks for common tasks.

 This was also one of the motivations for the Cyber Triage recommendation engine.
 When you mark an item as “Bad,” it will suggest other things that you may want to investigate (i.e. new actions).